MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/plan-upgrade-previous-versions-office.md

 - **Use Office Online for free**.
 Create, view, and edit Office files in your browser, and have access to those files from just about any device with internet access.
 [Office Online](https://products.office.com/office-online/documents-spreadsheets-presentations-office-online) includes [Word Online](http://go.microsoft.com/fwlink/p/?linkid=746664), [Excel Online](http://go.microsoft.com/fwlink/p/?linkid=746665), [PowerPoint Online](http://go.microsoft.com/fwlink/p/?linkid=746666), [OneNote Online](http://go.microsoft.com/fwlink/p/?linkid=746674), [Sway](http://go.microsoft.com/fwlink/p/?linkid=746675), [Email](http://go.microsoft.com/fwlink/p/?linkid=746676), [Calendar](http://go.microsoft.com/fwlink/p/?linkid=746678), and [OneDrive](http://go.microsoft.com/fwlink/p/?linkid=746679).
 To get started, visit [office.com](https://office.com) and sign in using your [Microsoft account](https://account.microsoft.com/account).
 (If you don't have a Microsoft account, you can create one at [office.com](https://office.com).)

 - **Try Office 365 for home use**.
-Choose between an [Office 365 Home](https://www.microsoft.com/p/office-365-home/cfq7ttc0k5dm) or [Office 365 Personal](https://www.microsoft.com/p/office-365-personal/cfq7ttc0k5bf) subscription. and sign up for a trial.
-Sign up, and install the latest version of Office on your Windows or Mac computer, your iOS or Android smartphone, and your iOS or Android tablet.
+Review the [requirements](https://www.microsoft.com/p/office-365-home/cfq7ttc0k5dm?rtc=1&activetab=pivot:techspecstab), and then choose between [Office 365 Home](https://www.microsoft.com/p/office-365-home/cfq7ttc0k5dm) or [Office 365 Personal](https://www.microsoft.com/p/office-365-personal/cfq7ttc0k5bf).
+Start a trial, and see how Office 365 works for you.
 With Office 365, you'll enjoy cloud storage with OneDrive, you'll get 60 minutes of Skype calls to mobile and landline numbers each month, and you'll get many other great features.
-[See Office 365 plans and pricing for home](https://products.office.com/explore-office-for-home).
+To learn more, see [Get the most from Office with Office 365](https://products.office.com/compare-all-microsoft-office-products?&activetab=tab%3aprimaryr1).

-- **Purchase Office Home &amp; Student 2016**.
-If you choose this option, you'll make a one-time purchase and then install Office 2016 on your [Windows PC](https://www.microsoft.com/p/office-home-student-2016-for-pc/cfq7ttc0k5fc) or [Mac](https://products.office.com/buy/compare-microsoft-office-products-for-mac).
+- **Purchase Office Home &amp; Student**.
+If you choose this option, you'll make a one-time purchase and then install Office on your Windows PC or Mac.
 This isn't a subscription; it's a one-time, perpetual use license for one computer.
+View the [requirements](http://office.com/systemrequirements), and then choose the version you want to use.
+    - If your Windows PC is running Windows 10, consider getting [Office Home & Student 2019](https://www.microsoft.com/p/office-home-student-2019/cfq7ttc0k7c8).
+    - If your Windows PC is running Windows 7, 8, or 8.1 and you are not upgrading to Windows 10 at this time, consider getting Office Home & Student 2016 from an authorized reseller.

 You can also choose not to upgrade at this time.
 Your Office apps will continue to run.
+(You can see timelines for Office support dates [here](https://go.microsoft.com/fwlink/p/?linkid=2085724).)
 However, upgrading will give you access to new and improved features, including security updates.

 ## What is Microsoft 365?

-Microsoft 365 is the combination of Office 365, Windows 10, and Enterprise Mobility + Security (EMS) that provides a complete, intelligent solution to empower everyone to be creative and work together, securely.
+[Microsoft 365](https://www.microsoft.com/microsoft-365) is the combination of Office 365, Windows 10, and Enterprise Mobility + Security (EMS) that provides a complete, intelligent solution to empower everyone to be creative and work together, securely.

 Although you can migrate your Office 2007 or Office 2010 servers and clients to Office 365, Microsoft 365 includes the licenses and capabilities to ensure that your organization is working on the latest Windows operating system and that your devices—including Windows, iOS, and Android—are enrolled and kept secure with policies that require authentication and data protection.
 In addition, Windows 10 and your Office 365 client software is updated on a continuing basis to include the latest features and security updates.